-Compared to traditional learning approaches, the core strength of DL lies in its ability to learn extensive mapping relationships during the training phase, which subsequently enables fast, parallel predictions for different tasks during inference.
+Compared to traditional numerical solvers, the core strength of DL lies in its ability to learn extensive mapping relationships during the training phase, which subsequently enables fast, parallel predictions for different tasks during inference.
 DL thus holds the promise of constructing a pseudo-analytical probability solution (PAPS) for the FPE.
-Such a solution would function similarly to a true analytical solution, yielding the corresponding probability distribution immediately for any given set of initial conditions, control parameters, and evolution time.
-To realize this goal, the key is to design an efficient and suitable representation for diverse PDFs, and (ii) learning the temporal evolution of these PDFs under varying parameters and initial conditions in a way that supports parallel inference.
+Such a solution would function similarly to a closed-form solution, yielding the corresponding probability distribution immediately for any given set of initial conditions, control parameters, and evolution time.
+To realize this goal, two key challenges must be addressed: (i) designing an efficient and flexible representation for diverse PDFs, and (ii) learning the temporal evolution of these PDFs under varying parameters and initial conditions in a way that supports parallel inference.

 Accordingly, an ideal representation must meet two core requirements.
 First, it must be both general and compact.
-It should unify and flexibly characterize diverse PDFs from unimodal to multimodal, from broad to localized, and across the entire evolution from initial to stationary states.
-Crucially, this must be achieved through low-dimensional parameterization, controlling the distribution shape with few parameters.
+It should unify and flexibly characterize diverse PDFs from unimodal to multimodal, from broad to localized, and across the entire evolution from initial to stationary states using a low-dimensional parameterization.
 In contrast, traditional grid-based or dense neural network methods~\cite{Li2023Artificial} require an excessive number of parameters even for a single solution, making them unsuitable for parallel modeling of numerous transient states due to parameter explosion.
 Second, the representation must intrinsically preserve the mathematical constraints of the FPE solution, such as PDF normalization and non-negativity.
 Explicit constraint enforcement in a parallel solver would overload the loss function with penalties, complicating optimization.
-A structure-preserving representation~\cite{Zanella2020Structure} inherently satisfies these constraints, thereby simplifying the optimization landscape and boosting learning efficiency.
+A structure-preserving representation~\cite{Zanella2020Structure} inherently satisfies these constraints, thereby simplifying the optimization landscape.